How to implement conditional (if/else) dynamic display of content and layout in a template?

 {% endpagination %}

-In utilizingif/elseWhen developing templates using logical tags, please pay attention to the following points, which will help you build a more robust and easier to maintain website:
+In usingif/elseWhen developing templates with logical tags, please pay attention to the following points, which will help you build a more robust and easier to maintain website:

-• Note the data type:It is important to understand the data type of a variable when making conditional judgments.
-For example, if a field stores a number, but you compare it as a string in the template ("10"Instead10May lead to misjudgment.
+• Note the data type:It is important to understand the data type of variables when making conditional judgments.
+For example, if a field stores a number but you compare it as a string in the template ("10"instead of10), may lead to misjudgment.

 • Keep the code tidy:Reasonable indentation and comments can make your template code more readable, especially in complexif/elsenested structures.